strict-9/english_docs/README.md

 ## headlessRPC: Source-level Development Tool

 [TrustNote headlessRPC](https://github.com/trustnotedevelopers/rpc) is not just a light node but also a header-less wallet that provides the RPC services.
 The wallet has all features of a typical TTT wallet and it supports Remote Procedure Call (RPC).
+TrustNote headlessRPC can be used by shell script or invoked by any scripting languages such as Python.
 However, due to performance considerations, we do recommend applications to call it locally between processes on the same computer.

 The default port of headlessRPC is 6332.
 Due to security considerations, if headlessRPC is set up on a server, the RPC port shouldn’t be made accessible to the public.